drpain365/BashScripting/README.md

 _**Quick Nutshell:**__

-Bash is the language of the terminal and programming in it basically executes a bunch of terminal commands.
+Bash is the language of the terminal and programming it basically means executing a bunch of terminal commands.

 A .sh (bash) file with the contents:
 ```